mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 ## Necessary tools

 First I needed to acquire the necessary tools, and, quite frankly, learn a little more about electronics.
 I've been a maker my whole life, but mostly with wood.
 I've only dabbled in electronics with my van build, occassional repairs, and house projects.
 Definitely not proficient and often jerry-rigging things.
-Alas, I wanted to do things right this time around.
+Alas, I wanted to do things right this time around, so I picked up the necessary (and optional) tools, tried a few Arduino kit tutorials, and practiced my crimping.

 ![Necessary tools](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/tools.png)